 Released just a year after the anime concluded, Robotech made its American debut in 1985.
 For the kids of that time, seeing giant transformable robots duking it out was more than enough fun, and little attention was paid to the series’ extensive main cast.

-In our age of revitalising 80s franchises as a live-action film, and our eternal fascination with bombastic giant robots, we’ve decided to make a list casting our ideal Robotech live-action movie.
+In our age of revitalising ’80s franchises as live-action films and our eternal fascination with bombastic giant robots, here are our picks for the ideal Robotech cast — if Sony ever actually greenlit the thing.

 Dean Norris as Dolza